wangwenx190/dynamic-desktop/README.md

 - No ads, free of charge, open source, etc...

 ## Supported platforms
-Microsoft Windows 7 ~ 10, desktop edition(can't run without GUI desktop, for example, some editions of Windows Server), both 32 bit and 64 bit systems.
+Microsoft Windows 7 ~ 10, desktop editions, both 32 bit and 64 bit systems.
+Can't run on systems without GUI desktop, for example, some editions of Windows Server.
 Linux and macOS will never be supported due to the limitation of the technique I used.
 Mobile systems are not supported as well for the same reason.

 ## Downloads
 For official builds and third-party packages please see https://sourceforge.net/p/dynamic-desktop/ .

 ## Bug reports and suggestions
 If you find any issues or have any feature requests, please inform me through [**GitHub Issues**](https://github.com/wangwenx190/dynamic-desktop/issues).
-It would be much better if you follow the template provided by GitHub.
+It would be much better if you are willing to follow the template provided by GitHub.

 ## Important notes
 - Windows XP and Vista are not supported currently.
 Windows 2000 and even older systems will never be supported.